-9. Bring an empty plastic bag for dirty clothes
+9. Bring an empty bag for dirty clothes

-As clothes are worn, add them to the plastic bag to keep them from getting mixed in with the clean.
+As clothes are worn, add them to a plastic bag (or laundry bag!) to keep them from getting mixed in with the clean.
 When you get home, you’ll be able to dump the bag into the laundry and return unworn garments to the closet without any guesswork.

 10. Don’t forget blankie!

 If your child has a favorite comfort item, make sure it’s on the packing list!
 I usually take these in the suitcase so they won’t get dirty while traveling or forgotten in an airport or rest stop.

 Is there a family adventure in your future?
 Now is the perfect time to plan ahead!

 Check out the Atlantic Luggage 21” Spinner, which is the perfect size for just about any occasion and meets carry-on luggage requirements.